fengzhongye/jzkit-cli/packages/jzkit-react-scripts/template/README.md

 ### CRA Apps in a Monorepo
 * CRA apps in a monorepo are just a standard CRA app, they use the same react-script scripts.
-* However, when you use react-scripts for an app in a monorepo, all packages in the monorepo are treated as app sources -- they are watched, linted, transpiled, and tested in the same way as if they were part of the app itself.
+* However, when you use jzkit-react-scripts for an app in a monorepo, all packages in the monorepo are treated as app sources -- they are watched, linted, transpiled, and tested in the same way as if they were part of the app itself.
 * Without this functionality, each package would need its own build/test/etc functionality and it would be challenging to link all of these together.

 ### Lerna and Publishing
 [Lerna](https://github.com/lerna/lerna) is a popular tool for managing monorepos.
 Lerna can be configured to use yarn workspaces, so it will work with the monorepo structure above.
-It's important to note that while lerna helps publish various packages in a monorepo, react-scripts does nothing to help publish a component to npm.
+It's important to note that while lerna helps publish various packages in a monorepo, jzkit-react-scripts does nothing to help publish a component to npm.
 A component which uses JSX or ES6+ features would need to be built by another tool before it can be published to npm.
 See [publishing components to npm](#publishing-components-to-npm) for more info.

 ## Publishing Components to npm